 The basics

-Astro is an open-source web framework — the structural foundation that determines how your website is built, how fast it loads, and what it can do.
+Astro is an open-source web framework.
+It's the structural foundation that determines how your website is built, how fast it loads, and what it can do.
 Think of it as the engineering behind the architecture.

-What makes Astro different from older platforms: it was designed from the ground up for content-heavy websites — marketing sites, blogs, resource centers, documentation hubs.
+What makes Astro different from older platforms: it was designed from the ground up for content-heavy websites like marketing sites, blogs, resource centers, and documentation hubs.
 The kinds of sites where every millisecond of load time affects SEO rankings and conversion rates.

 This isn't a niche experiment.
 Astro is used in production by Porsche, NordVPN, The Guardian, Google Firebase, Netlify, and thousands of mid-market companies.
 It was purpose-built for exactly the kind of website you're investing in.